Yorkshire Terrier: Other colours

 The Yorkshire Terrier is a tan dog with a blue saddle.
 Particolours exist, although they are not correct for the breed standard.
 The particolour coat is white with black-blue and tan.
 The white is caused by the recessive piebald gene.
 It is very rare to get a particolour, and if one is found, it tends to be very expensive.
 Some Yorkshire Terriers are solid golden, they only produce pheomelanin, others are liver or chocolate, a brown colour; they produce brown eumelanin instead of black eumelanin.
 The standard prescribes clearly defined fur-colours, and non-standard colours may indicate crossbreeding with other breeds or in rare cases even health problems.
 The AKC registration form for Yorkshire Terriers allows for four choices: blue and tan, blue and gold, black and tan, black and gold.
 Colour alone will not affect whether or not a dog is a good companion and pet.
 Even though off-coloured Yorkshire Terriers are advertised at premium prices, being of an unusual or atypical colour is stated to be neither new, desirable, nor exotic.

-Mismatched Yorkshire Terriers should not be crossed with Biewer Terriers, a new breed that originated in Germany.
+Mismatched Yorkshire Terriers should not be crossed with the Biewer Terrier, a new breed that originated in Germany.
 Although the AKC will not deny registration of a Yorkshire Terrier on colour alone, meaning that particolours are now registerable with the AKC, the Yorkshire Terrier Club of America has a directive that "any solid colour or combination of colours other than black and tan" for adult dogs is a disqualification, and "dogs of solid colour, unusual combination of colours, and particolours should be disqualified."